-The following table provides references to select and configure Internet connection in setting up your ADSL connection.
+The table on the next page provides references to select and configure Internet connection in setting up your ADSL connection.
 Many ISPs use different settings depending on the region and equipment they use.
 You may try the setting for the ISPs in your region.
 If it does not work, please contact your ISP for your specific setting.